shawngraham/cdh2020/content/en/tutorials/static-websites.md

 ![gif ftw](https://media.giphy.com/media/nXxOjZrbnbRxS/200w_d.gif)
 ```

 Commit that file.
-Then, hit the gear wheel icon and scroll down to the Github Pages section.
+Then, hit the gear wheel icon for the repo settings and scroll down to the Github Pages section.
 Github will run your text files through the Jekyll site builder for you; here you can select from some of their templates.

 Boom!
 [The full process is on this site with screenshots](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).

+Customize your new site to be a 'front page' to all of your journal entries from these last few weeks.

-Now, there's a lot more to static websites than this.
+Now, there's a **lot** more to static websites than this.
 This course site is generated with [Hugo](https://gohugo.io); a site generator for building exhibitions, called 'Wax', is available [here](https://minicomp.github.io/wax/).
 (Speaking of exhibits, here's information about building them with [Omeka.net](https://programminghistorian.org/en/lessons/up-and-running-with-omeka).)

-Customize your new site to be a 'front page' to all of your journal entries from these last few weeks.